-Gordon Hayward Injury: Here’s Play Where Celtics Forward Fractured Hand
+NESN

 Hayward clearly was shaken up by the play and proceeded to the locker room, and the Celtics later announced the star forward had a fractured hand.

-Here’s the play the injury happened on.
+Here’s the play where the injury occurred:

 By the time he left the game, Hayward had tallied nine points with two rebounds, one assist, one block and one steal.

-Thumbnail photo via Rick Osentoski/USA TODAY Sports
+Thumbnail photo via Rick Osentoski/USA TODAY Sports Images